edubart/minicoro/README.md

 # Caveats

-- Don't use coroutines with C++ exceptions, this is not supported.
+- Avoid using coroutines with C++ exceptions, this is not recommended, it may not behave as you expect.
 - When using C++ RAII (i.e. destructors) you must resume the coroutine until it dies to properly execute all destructors.
+- Some unsupported sanitizers for C may trigger false warnings when using coroutines.
+- The `mco_coro` object is not thread safe, you should use a mutex for manipulating it in multithread applications.
 - To use in multithread applications, you must compile with C compiler that supports `thread_local` qualifier.
-- Some unsupported sanitizers for C may trigger false warnings when using coroutines.
-- The `mco_coro` object is not thread safe, you should lock each coroutine into a thread.
+- Avoid using `thread_local` inside coroutine code, the compiler may cache thread local variables pointers which can be invalid when a coroutine switch threads.
-- Stack space is fixed, it cannot grow.
-By default it has about 56KB of space, this can be changed on coroutine creation.
+- Stack space is limited.
+By default it has 56KB of space, this can be changed on coroutine creation, or by enabling the virtual memory backed allocator to make it 2040KB.
 - Take care to not cause stack overflows (run out of stack space), otherwise your program may crash or not, the behavior is undefined.
 - On WebAssembly you must compile with Emscripten flag `-s ASYNCIFY=1`.
 - The WebAssembly Binaryen asyncify method can be used when explicitly enabled,